As an active member in good standing with the Association of Colorado State Patrol Professionals, the following benefits are readily available:

 The unthinkable.
 What would happen if you were killed in the line of duty?
 In conjunction with state and federal law which provides free tuition, room and board for dependents of first responders killed in the line of duty at Colorado’s colleges and universities, the Family Foundation will ensure that additional expenses such as books, fees and other miscellaneous expenses are covered for dependents of Association Members.
 Read more in this brochure here.

-Police Officers Research Association of California (PORAC) is the Legal Defense Fund for Association members.
-As a Plan 1 (i.e. Civil, Criminal, and Administrative Actions) carrier of this valuable policy, you are covered with 24-hour service for job related legal needs.
-Bruno, Colin, and Lowe, P.C. – Attorneys at Law is one of the premier firms who provide attorneys for this service.
-This optional benefit is $28.90 per month and is available to uniforms, civilians, and communications Association members.
+PLEA Group Legal Defense is the Legal Defense for Association members.
+As a carrier of this valuable policy, you are covered with 24-hour service for Duty-related Civil, Criminal & Administrative (Supplemental) $8,000 per incident, $20,000 lifetime maximum.
+HR-218-Plan A – $5,000 Criminal & $10,000 Civil is included in this plan.
+This optional benefit is $13.75 per month and is available to uniforms, civilians, communications, and Port of Entry Association members.

 At the direction of the Board of Directors, the Association lobbyist works with the legislature and other government representatives on any legislative measure that would improve benefits for employees of the Colorado State Patrol.
 Efforts focus on salaries, insurance, retirement, and any other compensation related issues.
-Learn more about Terry Campbell, the Association’s lobbyist by visiting the Lobbyist Corner.
+Bill Skewes is the new ACSPP Lobbyist.
+Thank you to Terry Campbell for his service to the Association.

 The Association offers exclusive and competitive member savings on a variety of optional supplemental insurances: